jeremyfaucher/epic-css-11ty-theme/README.md

 - Flex column for mobile first screens below medium: `flex-col`
 - Padding top 24px: `pt-24` or padding top and bottom 24px `py-24`.
 - Margin bottom 80px: `mb-80`
 - Gap of 24px: `flex` `gap-24`

-## epic-css
+## Epic CSS
 A utility-first CSS framework that easily integrates with any node.js project like 11ty or Next.js.
-Yes it is very similar Tailwind but much more flexible and can be add to WordPress or PHP projects.
+Yes it is very similar Tailwind but much more flexible and can be added to WordPress or PHP projects.

+## How to initialize a new node.js project

 1. **Initialize a new project**: Open your terminal or command prompt and navigate to the directory where you want to create your project.
 Then, run the following commands to create a new directory for your project and initialize it with npm (Node Package Manager):
 ```